 External shower room: With shower cubicle and toilet.

 On site, Tregroes Pantry offers evening meals (including delicious homemade pizza) 4 days a week, and a roast on Sunday afternoon (including free late check-out if you stay for a roast!).
 There is also a singer/music on Friday nights during the summer.
 Please note: the restaurant is seasonal and is open from Easter until the end of September.

-The North Pembrokeshire Coast offers a marvellous mix of pebble and sandy beaches, plus some of the most scenic coastal walks around (the prehistoric coastline was voted 2nd best in the world by National Geographic!).
+The North Pembrokeshire Coast offers a marvellous mix of pebble and sandy beaches, plus some of the most scenic coastal walks around (this prehistoric coastline was voted 2nd best in the world by National Geographic!).
 Plus, you’ll find plenty of hidden coves and quiet corners to make your own - a far cry from the tourist hotspots of South Pembrokeshire.
 Fishguard is a pretty seaside town (and ancient fishing village) with a number of cafes, restaurants and homely pubs, which can be easily accessed on foot.
 It also plays host to popular events such as Aberjazz and Fishguard Folk Festival.

 A few miles to the Northeast the Preseli Hills offer an enchanting expanse of rugged wilderness that is popular with walkers and history hunters.
 This colourful heathland contains several Neolithic sites from Pentre Ifan - the largest and best-preserved Neolithic dolmen in Wales to the reconstructed Iron Age hill fort of Castell Henllys.
 Stroll along the Golden Road, said to date back more than 5000 years, and enjoy panoramic views across Pembrokeshire.